From Nov 2020: Associate tutor, Director of studies in Classics, and Fellow, Newnham College, University of Cambridge.

-Current teaching includes lectures and classes for Sexuality and Gender in Greece and Rome, an upper-level course for students in Classics and Ancient History at the University of Oxford.
+Teaching at Oxford included lectures and classes for Sexuality and Gender in Greece and Rome, an upper-level course for students in Classics and Ancient History at the University of Oxford.

-I am the treasurer of the Women’s Classical Committee UK
+Treasurer of the Women’s Classical Committee UK

 ‘Plato, Foucault and the conceptualization of parrhēsia’, (2019) History of Political Thought